LibCompanion/Companion/README.md

 # Getting started

 An usage example for an 2D Object detection setup is implemented under Main folder.
-For more Information go to this [Getting started](https://nepitwin.github.io/companion.github.io/gettingstarted/) Guide.
+For more Information go to this [getting started](https://nepitwin.github.io/libCompanion/gettingstarted/) Guide.

 ### License